76eren/MusicController/README.md

-NOTE: I did commit a sin by using a server even though I own a raspberry pi.
-Don't ask me why I did this.
+NOTE: I did commit a sin by using a server inbetween the Pi and my PC.

+To do list:
+- Get rid of the fucking server and make it work on LAN.
+- Make program able to make the music louder/quieter by holding down the button